Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • For supportive housing, each potential resodent gets a Vulnerability Assessment Tool (VAT) The ranges of VAT's indicated the level of vulnerability of the residents and can vary from site to site.
 What will be the range of VAT's at this site and what proportion of the different VAT levels will be there.

-Jane asked about 2 years ago
+Jane asked almost 4 years ago

 Hi Jane